CVS Executive Learning Series for Diverse Suppliers

 This training series will provide you with a wide variety of skills in preparation for pitching and landing expanded retail distribution of your products and services, all based on the competences and practices of CVS Heath.
 You will also develop personal and professional relationships with other diverse suppliers and have the opportunity to create new partnerships.

 Business executives will gain the knowledge, skills, and abilities to flourish within their industry.
 We are requesting submissions from diverse suppliers who are looking for an opportunity to showcase their company and who wish to develop a relationship with a Fortune company.

 You will also have the opportunity to engage in Individualized Executive Coaching with one of your instructors on a business need that you identify.
-Additionally, suppliers will benefit from an initial coaching session with a member of the CVS Health Procurement team.

 The curriculum of the CVS Health Executive Learning Series will address the following topics: